meffie/virt-lab/README.md

 # Virtual Linux Lab

-Install sets of virtual guests on a local KVM hypervisor with cloud-init images.
-Guest sets, called **labs**, are defined in a configuration file.
-The MAC addresses assigned to guests are saved and reused for the next generation.
+Install virtual machines on a local KVM hypervisor with cloud-init images, and then optionally run Ansible [playbooks](playbooks/README.md) to configure the new guests.
+Guest sets, called **labs**, are defined in an INI-style configuration file.
+MAC addresses assigned to guests are saved and reused for the next generation.

 `virt-lab` can be useful for spinning up temporary clusters of guests for testing or development on your local hypervisor.